ztyyLV/web-twain-docs/faq/customize-ui-elements-of-image-editor.md

 ### Can I change the colors of the Editor?

-Yes, as shown in the sample code below, the parameters `border` , `topMenuBorder` , `innerBorder` and `background` can be used to specify the style including color of the editor.
+Yes, as shown in the sample code below, the parameters `border` , `topMenuBorder` , `innerBorder` and `background` can be used to specify the style, including the color of the editor.

 ```javascript
 border: '5px solid rgb(0,128,0)',